j4redj0el/PochettinoForSpurs/README.md

 This project aims to explore a statistical analysis of Spurs under Pochettino, using relevant football data and visualisations to assess the team’s performance and tactics.

 ## Contents
-The notebooks you can find under this project will cover the following areas of analysis:
+The notebooks you can find in this project will cover the following areas of analysis:
 - Key Performance Metrics and Comparisons
 - Player Performance and Market Value Growth
 - Tactical Approach and Playing Style